 - A great way to pay off outstanding energy bills.

 There are a couple of things you need to remember:

 - If you leave home for several days, you must remember to charge your key or card, and to credit your meter.
 This is because your credit is used to pay for a standing daily charge, as well as your daily energy use and any debt repayments – so if you don’t charge your meter enough before going away, your credit may run out and so any appliances which you have left on (e.g. freezers) may switch off.

 - Always use the key or card supplied by EDF Energy.
 Using your old key or card from your old supplier will mean that you will not be able to take advantage of the great prices offered by us.
 Using a non EDF Energy electricity key will also mean that we will be unable to offer you any of the great tariffs and discounts that are available to prepayment electricity customers. *

-- Please only use a PayPoint outlet to charge your key or card.
+- Please only use a PayPoint, Payzone outlet or Post Office to charge your key or card.

 - Always decline any offer to buy electricity credit sale on your door-step.
 There have been reports of fraudulent activity, where prepayment electricity meter customers have been offered discounted credit by individuals posing as door-step sellers.
 However, this credit is illegal and is not authorised by EDF Energy.
 Any customer identified as having bought illegal credit will still be liable to their energy company for the full credit value – in effect paying twice, once to the unauthorised salesperson and then the full amount again to the supplier.

 - Read Terms and Conditions

 - As of 1st November if you’re using a prepayment meter to pay a debt then provided it’s under £500 you can switch energy suppliers and transfer the debt.
 Remember that you will have to carry on using a prepayment meter with your new supplier until your debt is paid off.